Combining Part Assemblies with Additive Manufacturing

 For a machined part to translate directly to additive, it must be extremely difficult or expensive to machine as-is.
 Think in terms of chips on floor—for additive to make sense for an existing part, it would be for one where currently more material is milled away than remains in the end result.
 When combining two (or more) machined parts into a single additive part, they likely both need to be difficult to produce individually.
 Ideally, they should be combined in a way that meaningfully improves your product in value-added ways that could be achieved in no other way.
 In most cases, if it can be machined it should be machined.

 However, size and material are important factors for parts that may be more cost effective than one may think.
 Very small parts that typically would require micromachining may be shockingly affordable when made via DMLS since cost is tied to material volume.
 A part which only weighs a few ounces will likely be among the cheapest of DMLS parts, even if it’s extremely complex from a design standpoint.
 DMLS is also unfazed by challenging materials to machine like Inconel or titanium.
-The price for a given machined part made from titanium vs. aluminum may be radically different; with additive manufacturing, the price will be more comparable.
+The price for a given machined part made from titanium vs. aluminium may be radically different; with additive manufacturing, the price will be more comparable.

 DMLS can also serve as a great bridge for prototyping cast parts—but again, it’s rare that DMLS will remain competitive from a price perspective against casting long term.
 The best use case here can be low-volume specialty variants for custom jobs that don’t quite justify casting, or where long lead times to get first parts in hand won’t do.

 On the plastics side, scale and again, complexity, is key.
-If your product need is expected to be well over 1,000-plus parts, you’re likely best off finding a way to get your part suitable for injection molding.
-Typically the use cases for additive plastics at higher production quantities involve scenarios where you are getting a very significant reduction in part count and assembly labor, along with improved performance.
+If your product need is expected to be well over 1,000-plus parts, you’re likely best off finding a way to get your part suitable for injection moulding.
+Typically the use cases for additive plastics at higher production quantities involve scenarios where you are getting a very significant reduction in part count and assembly labour, along with improved performance.
 Drones are a great example of this—an entire chassis for a drone can be printed as a single piece, lightweighted for optimal performance, and no assembly required.
-The footwear industry is also investing heavily these days in additive manufacturing for things like customized midsoles.
+The footwear industry is also investing heavily these days in additive manufacturing for things like customised midsoles.